-IDRC began supporting research in Uruguay in 1976.
+IDRC support of research in Uruguay began in 1976.
 Much of our early work generated knowledge for industry and agriculture to respond to technological change.
 Research in health has led to new knowledge about diseases such as mosquito-borne dengue fever.

 Trade and economic growth

-Since 1998, our support has enabled the Mercosur Economic Research Network to generate reliable, timely information for policymakers.
+Since 1998, our support has enabled the South American Network on Applied Economics (Red Sur) to generate reliable, timely information for policymakers.
 Member institutions have informed government policies to compete in the global economy, stimulate economic activity through foreign direct investment, and foster growth that benefits the poor.

 Improved coastal management

 Since 1992, IDRC has supported EcoPlata, an initiative that addresses human activity and erosion on the Rio de la Plata, South America’s largest estuary.
 Canadian and Uruguayan researchers have enhanced understanding of how environmental factors and human activities affect the important spawning and nursery grounds of the corvina, a fish species.
 Among other achievements, EcoPlata developed an integrated coastal zone management system, which the government has adopted as policy.

 - helping Latin American countries meet their climate change obligations;

 - finding digital solutions to pressing social problems;

 - slowing the spread of leishmaniasis in bordering regions; and